 Upon entering the luxurious 5-star hotel you’re surrounded by shiny marble floors, open fire places and glittering chandeliers.
-The entrance to Fera is though a narrow passageway draped with dark heavy velvet curtains, feeling almost like you’re about to enter a different world.
+The entrance to Fera is within Claridges and through a narrow passageway draped with dark heavy velvet curtains, feeling almost like you’re about to enter a different world.
 It leads into a striking art deco dining room, featuring stained-glass ceiling panels, awash with subdued greys and greens, walnut tables and a twisted, spindly tree as a centrepiece surrounded by candles.

 As soon as we planted our derrieres on the comfy moss-green leather seats Lyndsey, Sobia and I couldn’t stop yakking.
 The poor waitress had to come round twice to take our order.
 Well there was a lot to chat about.
 Back in the day I met these ladies from a five girl house share in Ealing, where we all enjoyed happy, carefree days.
 And the rest as they say is history.